QITI/pySLM2/paper.md

 # Author Contributions
 C.-Y.S. designed and implemented the package.
-J.Z. contributed to implementing the hardware controls and the performance benchmarking.
+J.Z. contributed to implementing the hardware controls and performance benchmarking.
 R.I. advised on the scientific aspects of the package.
-All authors contributed to the writing of the manuscript and the documentation of the package.
+All authors contributed to writing the manuscript and documenting the package.

 # Acknowledgements
 The hardware controls for the DMDs from ViALUX GmbH in the package is built on top of the `AL4lib` [@sebastien_m_popoff_2022_6121191].
 We appreciate the work of the authors of `AL4lib`.
 We express gratitude to Kaleb Ruscitti for assisting with hardware testing and to Sainath Motlakunta and Nikhil Kotibhaskar for providing valuable feedback on the package.